 Editor’s note: COVID-19 has dramatically changed the retail landscape.
-Traditional selling tactics may work not as well as before, so we’ve added new recommendations to help increase your retail sales.
+Traditional selling tactics may work not as well as before, so we’ve added new recommendations to help increase your retail sales in today’s new normal.

 If you’ve landed on this post, chances are you’re looking to increase sales in your store.
 Maybe you’re experiencing a sales slump.
 Or perhaps things are going great and you want to keep the momentum.